PeterCullenBurbery/PeterCullenBurbery/README.md

 I like Wikipedia, which I edit a lot.
 I also like freecodecamp.org founded by Quincy Larson.
 I also like lichess.org where I sometimes play chess.

 I have completed freecodecamp.org's responsive web design curriculum at https://www.freecodecamp.org/certification/petercullenburbery/responsive-web-design.

+I have a website at peterburbery.com.
+I have a page that serves as a repository for information about the SI at https://peterburbery.com/the-international-system-of-units-si/
 <!--
 **PeterCullenBurbery/PeterCullenBurbery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.